-The Company minimizes the impact of interests rate risk by entering into IRS and CIRS contracts (note 22).
+The Company mitigates the impact of interest rate risk by entering into IRS and CIRS hedging transactions (see Note 22).

 Sensitivity analysis of fair value of fixed-rate financial instruments

 The Company does not hold any fixed-interest financial assets or liabilities measured at fair value through profit or loss, nor does it use derivative transactions (IRSs) as fair value hedges.
 Therefore, a change of an interest rate would have no material effect on current period's profit or loss.